top of page

 FAQ: Plumbing Contractor Insurance in California

-Workers’ compensation insurance is required if you have employees.
-Other coverages, like general liability, are not always legally required but are commonly needed for contracts and protection.
+Workers’ compensation is required if you have employees.
+Other coverages, like general liability, are not legally required but are often mandatory for contracts.

 Why California Plumbing Contractors Choose Wexford Insurance